-Siemens Gamesa products and services, use certain natural resources (water, fossil fuels and wind) to perform its activities, thereby interacting with, and potentially affecting, ecosystems, landscapes and species.
+Siemens Gamesa products and services, use certain natural resources to perform its activities, thereby interacting with, and potentially affecting, ecosystems, landscapes and species.
 This mainly happens across our operations over the product life cycle, for example:

-- When we establish new facilities: - When constructing our wind power plants.
+- When we establish new facilities; - When constructing our wind power plants.